 - If you made the chocolate ganache the day ahead, remove from the fridge and leave to come to room temperature while cookies are cooling.
 You may want to place the ganache in the microwave for short 10 second bursts, stirring in between to make the ganache easier to pipe or spread.

 - Alternatively you can make the ganache while cookies are cooling.
 Ganache recipe is below.

 - Make pairs of cookies, which are the same size and shape.

 - Spread or pipe chocolate ganache on to the underside of one of the cookies.
 Then place its matching cookie on top to make a cookie sandwich.

 - Repeat with remaining cookies.

 - Store cookies in an airtight container.
 Depending on the weather either you may wish to store your cookies in the fridge.

-- In a heavy based saucepan heat cream and butter on a low heat until butter has melted and the cream has warmed.
+- In a heavy-based saucepan heat cream and butter on a low heat until the butter has melted and the cream has warmed.